 Criminal Injuries Compensation Fund (CICF): See Virginia Victims Fund (VVF).

 Date of Accident: See Date of Injury.

-Date of Injury: The date you were injured or exposed or diagnosed with an occupational disease.
-The injured worker must file a claim with the Virginia Workers’ Compensation Commission within two (2) years from the date of injury in most cases, in most cases (certain statutes pursuant to Code Section 65.2 may toll the statute of limitations).
-In most cases of occupational diseases, a claim must be filed within two (2) years from the date the doctor tells you the disease is work related, or five (5) years from the date you were last exposed to the work condition causing the disease, whichever is sooner.
+Date of Injury: The date an injured worker was injured or exposed or diagnosed with an occupational disease.
+The injured worker must file a claim with the Virginia Workers’ Compensation Commission within two years from the date of injury, in most cases (certain statutes pursuant to Code Section 65.2 may toll the statute of limitations).
+In most cases of occupational diseases, a claim must be filed within two years from the date a doctor determines the disease is work related, or five years from the date last exposed to the work condition causing the disease, whichever is sooner.
 Certain diseases have different limitation periods.

 Decision: See Judicial Opinion.